tonymullen/ups-website/src/partials/f16ics/hw/lab6-description.html.md

 <ol>
 <li>
-**Fields:** What does this game need to remember about itself?
+**Fields (attributes):** What does this game need to remember about itself?
 Think about what fields are needed for this class.
 For starters, you need to keep track of the secret number to guess, as well as the number of guesses the player has made so far.
-You can assume that the secret number is an <span class="codefont">int</span>.
+You can assume that the secret number is an `int`.
 </li>
 <li>
 **Constructors:** Your class should have two constructors: